 Morkie dogs are also naturally smart.
 They are good with faces and will remember someone they met a week ago right away.
-In addition, the little guy is very curious and inquisitive in nature always wants to explore every nook and cranny he finds.
+Also, the little guy is very curious and inquisitive always wants to explore every nook and cranny he finds.
 One more thing, he can be stubborn because he likes to do things his way.

 Morkie, Apartment Dog

 Morkie’s tiny body is quite an advantage when it comes to adapting to any living arrangement.
 He has been voted as one of the best toy breeds suitable for single people or adults with families.
-Morkie puppy will also make great company to elderly people enjoying their retirement years.
+Morkie puppy will also make great company to seniors enjoying their retirement years.

-Teacup Morkie is great with children.
+Teacup Morkie is excellent with children.
 They love to join them during playtime at the park or when building sandcastles by the beach.
-However, you do not want to leave this little fellow with any child below 5 years.
+However, you do not want to leave this little fellow with any child below five years.